-Head of subject: Leonie Bedward
+Head of subject: Mrs Bedward

-Entry requirements for IB: Students will be able to study t course successfully with no specific previous knowledge of specific previous knowledge of science or geography.
-However, a the course aims to foster an international perspective, awareness of local and global environmental concerns and an understanding of the scientific methods, a course that shares these aims would be good preparation.
+Entry requirements for IB:

+Students will be able to study this course successfully with no specific previous knowledge of science or geography.
+However, as the course aims to foster an international perspective, awareness of local and global environmental concerns and an understanding of the scientific methods would be an advantage.